Stealing is Dishonest

-Stealing is taking something that belongs to another person—usually something of value.
+Stealing is taking something that belongs to another person or business—usually something of value.
 The honest way of obtaining goods is to buy them with money that has been earned.

 Questions you may have are:

 - What are the benefits of stealing?

 - What are the consequences of stealing?